-- A challenging outdoor activity course at Loch Eil, close to Ben Nevis which culminates with backpacking in the Western Highlands - Foreign language trips with approximately four hours of tuition in the language school per day and staying with host families or in local hotels: - a visit to a language School in Nice, France. - a visit to a language school in Cologne, Germany. - a visit to a language school in Salamanca, Spain.
+They are also given an exciting opportunity to experience how to live and learn well in a foreign country.
+Three foreign language trips are offered with approximately four hours of tuition in the language school per day and accommodation is with host families or in local hotels.
+This is a great opportunity to improve language skills by being immersed in family life and unfamiliar cultures.
+The visits include:

+- a visit to a language School in Nice, France. - a visit to a language school in Cologne, Germany. - a visit to a language school in Salamanca, Spain.